 - How Can I Get Rid of Fleas?

-Fleas are wingless, however they can jump large distances - hundred times their height, because of their six long legs.
-Which is also the reason why it is so difficult to catch and kill fleas by hand and why typically they require some kind of chemical or professional pest treatment.
+Fleas are wingless, however, they can jump large distances - a hundred times their height, because of their six long legs.
+This is also the reason why it is so difficult to catch and kill fleas by hand and why typically they require some kind of chemical or professional pest treatment.

 Fleas are parasites which survive solely on blood extracted from their host, typically a warm-blooded animal.
 They attach themselves to and live on their victim.
 With no host to provide food, a flea's life might be as short as a couple of days.
 How Do You Get Fleas?
 Flea infestations usually stem from pets, so in households, with animals, a flea infestation is a very probable occurrence because animals can get fleas from anywhere outdoors.
 However, it isn't impossible to have fleas if you do not own a pet.
 Other reasons might be: